joeFong/nodejs-backend-exam/README.md

 2. gameController is responsible for CRUD functionality and more.
 For the purpose of this exercise it does only what is asked, which is getting game history and analysis, and creating a game.
 3. the game model is in the models directory.
 4. .env file contains environment constants needed for DB connection.
 I did not add this to gitignore so you have the config.
-5. I have allowed all connections for mongodb but if connection is not working I can add yours.
+5. I have decided to use MongoDB.
+I have allowed all connections for mongodb but if connection is not working I can make a hard whitelist for your IP.
 6. To test, from ./api run npm test after npm install
 7. This was a really fun exercise.
 Thank you.